NejikoPham/arch-install-guide/README.md

 # Arch Linux Installation Guide
-This is an guide to intsall arch (minimal)
+This is a minimal arch installation guide
 ## I-Preparing installation medium
  #### 1.Download arch linux iso file from https://archlinux.org/download/ _(Find HTTP Direct Downloads section and choose mirror that is geographically closer to your location)_
  #### 2.Insert a usb stick into your pc _(at least 5GB)_